 This is how the data is made available in the underlying study from Poore and Nemecek (2018).

-We updated the data on the breakdown of emissions on 15th June 2022 to include supply chain losses, based on supplementary data provided by the author.
+We updated the data on the breakdown of emissions on 15th June 2022 based on supplementary data provided by the author, with supply chain losses included, and given as the mean.
 This means these two charts are now consistent.
+Note that the static visualization in our article here still uses the values without losses included, hence the values vary slightly.

 In our Environmental Impacts of Food Data Explorer you can add and remove a range of food products to compare and combination you like.
 By default we cannot show every food on the chart – otherwise it would become unreadable.
 So, we have to make a choice about which ones to show.